 Yes, minarets come in all shapes and sizes in Khiva, and the most beautiful of them is the one right in front of my hotel room window.
 No, I am not biased.

 In contrast, Djuma Minaret is the plain Jane.
 It is also one of the earliest in Khiva—18th Century—at 32.5 metres high and seven rows of turquoise bricks as its only decoration.
 But the one which everyone associates with the city is the Kalta-Minor Minaret or Short Minaret (built in 1852 – 55 AD).

 It was also now time for me to leave again.
 My next stop was Bukhara.
 Walking over the ramparts of the ancient city walls as the sun set, all of Khiva spread out in front of me—intimate, golden, timeless.
 I wondered what Bukhara would be like.

-And with that thought, I turned back to my hotel room to dig into the Khiva version of pilaff with beef chunks piled high on cotton seed oil cooked rice.
-The Khodja minaret across the street called out “Salomat bo’ling” [goodbye] and like the traders of old, I too left, having found a friend in the city’s edifices and stories.
+And with that thought, I turned back to my hotel room to dig into the Khiva version of pilaff with beef chunks piled high on rice cooked in cotton seed oil.
+The Khodja Minaret across the street called out “Salomat bo’ling” [goodbye] and like the traders of old, I too left, having found a friend in the city’s edifices and stories.

 – – –

-Note: Khiva was part of my road trip from Nukus to Tashkent in Uzbekistan last year.
+Note: Khiva was part of an independent road trip I undertook from Nukus to Tashkent in Uzbekistan.